brikis98/yevgeniy-brikman-homepage/_posts/2024-04-25-my-side-of-the-mountain.md

 3.5 stars.

 I never read this as a kid, but after hearing of it for years, I finally gave it a shot.
 It's a cute tale of a boy living alone in the woods.
-The basic premise‚Äîthat every boy wants to go live in the wild and survive off the land‚Äîis a solid and fairly timeless one, and I enjoyed his relationship with all the animals around him (the falcon, the weasel, etc).
+The basic premise—that every boy wants to go live in the wild and survive off the land—is a solid and fairly timeless one, and I enjoyed his relationship with all the animals around him (the falcon, the weasel, etc).
 However, I couldn't help but feel that it made survival in the wild seem a lot easier and more fun than it really is, and I think a lot of people would be quite shocked it's not so cute and friendly as in this story.

 **Rating**: 3 stars